-This is an intensive 7-day mountaineering course with comprehensive instruction in all facets of mountaineering and alpine climbing.
-Starting with the basics of ice axe and crampon techniques and glacier travel, moving onto more complex alpine climbing techniques; emphasis is placed on students learning to become self-sufficient in the alpine environment.
+These are intensive 7-10-day mountaineering skills courses with comprehensive instruction in all facets of mountaineering and alpine climbing.
+Starting with the basics of ice axe, crampon techniques and glacier travel, moving onto more complex alpine climbing techniques; emphasis is placed on mountaineering students learning to become self-sufficient in the alpine environment.

-A wide range of technical terrain will be covered, climbing instruction takes place in heavily glaciated areas and student’s individual needs will be assessed and catered for.
-Whether you are looking to push your comfort zone or need friendly support, our guides are expert at getting you to achieve to the best of your ability.
+A wide range of technical terrain will be covered in this course, climbing instruction takes place in heavily glaciated areas and student’s individual needs will be assessed and catered for by the guides.
+Whether you are looking to push your comfort zone or need friendly support, our mountaineering guides are expert at getting you to achieve to the best of your ability in an outdoor environment.

-Check out this blog by Jake Anderson (photographer) who was on an early season course a few years ago.book now from $3050 Skills required
+Check out this blog by Jake Anderson (photographer) who was on an early season course a few years ago.book now Skills required

-We meet at the Aspiring Guides office in Wanaka for introductions and course outline.
+We meet at the Aspiring Guides office in Wanaka for introductions and an outline of the mountaineering skills course.
 Equipment is reviewed and allocated by your guide.
 The weather and plan for the week will be discussed.
-We are fortunate to have several excellent venues to choose from and can move courses to where the conditions are best (West Coast, Mount Cook or Aspiring regions).
+We are fortunate to have several excellent venues to choose from and can move courses to where the conditions are best (West Coast, Aoraki Mount Cook or Mount Aspiring National Park regions).
 If it is not possible to fly into the high mountains straight away, we utilise local instruction venues such as the Wanaka rock climbing crags and Remarkables mountains near Queenstown to begin introducing the wide range of topics on the syllabus.
 Either stay in Wanaka or drive to accommodation near the heli-staging area in preparation for a flight into the mountains (2.5-3.5 hrs).

-Once we have flown in we get settled into the mountain hut.
-Use of the ice axe, self arrest and cramponing skills are demonstrated by the guide and practised until it becomes second nature.
-Glacier travel skills are introduced and a walk on the glacier is followed by an introduction to glaciology and route finding by your guide.
+Once we have flown in, we get settled into the mountain hut.
+Use of the ice axe, self-arrest and cramponing skills are demonstrated by the guide and practised until it becomes second nature to the mountaineering student.
+Glacier travel skills are introduced and a walk on the glacier is followed by an introduction to glaciology and route finding by your mountain guide.
 You can learn to identify the features of the mountains.
 Efficient movement on snow requires mileage so your guide will keep you moving as you learn to navigate through crevasse fields.

 After an early start, the group heads off to climb a small peak; along the way learning and practising snow anchors as well as belaying and pitching techniques.
-Doing short pitches you will learn how to build effective snow anchors and belay your partner.
+Doing short pitches, you will learn how to build effective snow anchors and belay your partner.
 This is the chance to really learn what type of anchor will work for a given snow condition.
-Back at the hut, the group takes turn cooking using the menu provided by the guide.
-A lesson on weather forecasting after dinner ends the day.
+Back at the hut, the group takes turns cooking using the menu provided by the guide.
+A lesson on weather forecasting by your guide after dinner ends the day.

 Navigation is an important topic and today the students prepare a nav plan using chosen waypoints.
 Learning to understand time and distance in a whiteout takes patience and practise.
 Both map and compass skills, as well as GPS technology, will be covered.
 Weather plays an important role in mountaineering and learning how to deal with poor conditions is an important skill.
 Emergency shelters and bivouacs are practised and depending on the weather, there will be the opportunity of bivi out in an emergency shelter or snow cave.

 Alpine rock climbing is totally different from the usual crag or indoor climbing.
 Learning judgement and how to use minimal protection takes practice.
-Techniques such as slings and threads, friction belays and moving together are all ways to move fast and safe.
+Alpine climbing techniques such as slings and threads, friction belays and moving together are all ways to move fast and safe.
 Rock climbing in boots and carrying a backpack takes a change in attitude.

 At the end of the course you will be a competent member of a mountaineering team, being able to contribute to decision making on mountaineering expeditions, attempt summits via routes graded 1 to 2 (NZ grade) or undertake guided ascents of more technical objectives.